 When is Rush?

-Sigma Psi Zeta has Rush events in the fall and spring.
-As part of the Multicultural Greek Council, our Rush is separate from the sororities of the Panhellenic Council and offers a worthwhile experience for all participants.
+Sigma Psi Zeta holds Rush events in the Fall and Spring.
+Because we are part of the Multicultural Greek Council (MGC), our Rush is separate from that of Panhellenic sororities, which is traditionally held only in the Spring.
+Our Rush offers a worthwhile experience for all participants, regardless of their initial interest in joining either an MGC or Panhellenic sorority.
 All Rush events are free and there is no obligation to join.
 You can find information about our Rush this semester here.

 What is the difference between Open and Closed Rush?

 During Open Rush, we welcome any and all girls interested in exploring Greek life and learning about Sigma Psi Zeta.
-Following a week of Open Rush events during which rushees and sisters become acquainted with each other, the sisters invite a group of girls to participate in Closed Rush.
+Following a week of Open Rush events, the sisters invite a group of women to participate in Closed Rush.
 Those interested in receiving invitations for Closed Rush should attend one General Interest Meeting, and as many other events of their choice as possible.
-Closed Rush events include a dessert night, one-on-one date with a sister of your choice, as well as an interview with the chapter.
+Closed Rush events include a dessert night, one-on-one date with a sister of your choice, as well as an interview with the Chapter.

 What happens after Closed Rush?

-During pledging, pledges learn about the traditions and history of Sigma Psi Zeta.
-They also establish bonds of sisterhood within the pledge class and with active sisters.
-Pledging is a unique experience, a time to create lasting memories and friendships, as well as to develop leadership and time management skills.
-Sigma Psi Zeta strictly follows the university and our own national rules against hazing and the mistreatment of pledges.
+During the intake program, intakes learn about the traditions and history of Sigma Psi Zeta.
+They also establish bonds of sisterhood within the intake class, active sisters, and alumnae.
+The intake process is a unique opportunity to create lasting memories and friendships, as well as to develop leadership and time management skills.
+Sigma Psi Zeta strictly follows all University and National rules against hazing.

-Pledging is certainly a commitment, but the amount of time that you devote to it depends on you.
-The more time you put in, the more valuable your experience will be.
-Pledging takes time, but it is definitely manageable.
-As a sorority, we strive for academic excellence and will always put your academic performance first.
-The sisters are there to support and help you along the way.
+At the University of Pennsylvania, we understand that students prioritize academics; we at Sigma Psi Zeta do too.
+While you can adjust how much time you devote the program, the more effort you put in, the more valuable your experience will be.
+As a sorority, we strive for academic excellence and will always put your academic performance first – we are here to support you along the way.